contrast-zone/t-rewriter.js/canon.md

 #### 2.2.1. semantic rhombus

 Semantics of *Canon* is contained within composing two kinds of rules: forward and backward rules.
-Composition of these rules may be described by a vertically split rhombus representing a complex forward rule as a whole on the left, and a complex backward rule as a whole on the right side.
+Composition of these rules may be described by a vertically split rhombus diagram representing a complex forward rule as a whole on the left, and a complex backward rule as a whole on the right side.
 Complex rules consist of other complex or simple rules.
 Simple rules are made of two sides (vertically) simply linked without any internal structure.

      ----------------------------------   ----------------------------------
     |                                  | |                                  |